Resolving Oblique Star-Disk Collisions in Quasi-Periodic Eruptions: Numerical Requirements and the Importance of Geometry: conclusion

 Oblique collisions with disk rotation ($i_v = 45^\circ$) produce similar ejecta morphology, though with enhanced backward ejecta due to asymmetric shock expansion along the density gradient.
 For the forward ejecta, the oblique collision with $i_v = 45^\circ$ also increases the ejecta mass and energy by a factor of $\sqrt{2}$, owing to the longer path length of the star through the disk.

 Our 3D simulations reveal important dimensional effects: the ejecta expands more slowly in 3D as material can spread in all directions, reducing forward momentum.
 The ejecta structure remains nearly spherical for both perpendicular and oblique impacts.
 We also quantify the aerodynamic drag experienced by the star during disk crossing (see Appendix~\ref{app:drag}), finding that oblique collisions generally lead to stronger total drag forces due to their larger effective ejecta momentum, despite having comparable drag coefficients.
 The total ejecta mass and energy in 3D simulations also match the analytical solution.
-Luminosity estimates based on photospheric emission indicate peak values $L\gtrsim 10^{42}$ erg/s for forward ejecta, with rapid cooling during expansion.
+Luminosity estimates based on photospheric emission indicate peak \textbf{bolometric} values $L\gtrsim 10^{42}$ erg/s for forward ejecta, with rapid cooling during expansion.
 When disk rotation is included, the backward ejecta is enhanced, although it remains challenging to detect.
 Disk rotation, therefore, provides a natural mechanism to increase the backward luminosity toward observable levels.
+With the parameter space explored in this work, the estimated peak bolometric luminosity for most of the viewing angles reaches $L\gtrsim 10^{42}$ erg/s, but the rather brief duration of $10^2$s remains a challenge for the simulations to explain observed flares (Figure~\ref{fig:luminosity}).
+The estimated bolometric luminosity places a rough upper limit on band-dependent luminosity, assuming similar radiation efficiency.
+Predicting soft X-ray band luminosity and comparison with observed QPE flares need further investigation of radiation transfer processes, which is beyond the scope of this work.

 The primary effect of disk rotation is that it alters the impact angle $i_v$—defined as the inclination between the stellar velocity and the disk gas velocity—from $90^\circ$ to $45^\circ$.
 However, disk rotation is not the only mechanism capable of modifying $i_v$.
 More general orbital configurations, such as variations in the stellar orbital inclination $i_o$ or eccentricity, can also substantially affect the relative velocity geometry, and potentially lead to smaller values of $i_v$.
 In such cases, the effective path length through the disk scales as $1/\sin i_v$, leading to a corresponding increase in the ejecta mass and energy.
 In more extreme cases, for example, when the stellar orbit has high eccentricity and inclination but a small argument of periapsis, the star may intersect the disk at different radii with significantly different velocities.
 For an observer located on one side of the disk, a forward event occurring in the outer disk (with lower velocity) and a backward event occurring in the inner disk (with higher velocity) could therefore produce comparable luminosities.